HeatherWelch/EcoCast_EcoROMS_comparison_ms/hindcast_validation/hindcast_plot_2005-08-11_random_RUNS1-3_git.md

 # Introduction
 This is a hindcast test of the EcoVerse - a sweet of algorithms to reduce bycatch while maximizing target catch in near real-time.
-The hindcast was run between **2005-08-01 and 2005-11-31**, a time period for which there are historical observer and tracking records for each species in the EcoVerse.

-Number of records: <br>
--blueshark observer = 28 <br>
--blueshark track = 909 <br>
--California sea lion = 37101 <br>
--Leatherback = 2921 <br>
--Swordfish = 89 <br>
+The hindcast consists of 1000 random points between **2005-08-01 and 2005-11-31**.
+At each random point, all algorithm values were compared to all species habitat suitabilities.

 ![](hindcast_plot_2005-08-11_random_RUNS1-3_git_files/figure-html/unnamed-chunk-1-1.png)<!-- -->